How to Relieve Stress at Work

 Establish Boundaries (and stick to them!):

 Separate work and personal life to ensure that you’re not constantly being asked to work or answer emails and phone calls from home, when you should be unwinding and concentrating on personal/family time.
-Be sure to draw the line during scheduled time off because vacation time is
+Be sure to draw the line during scheduled time off because vacation time is your time.

 Understand the Sources of Your Stressors: